PGranjo/ELISA-MS-Tool/Shiny App/ELISA-MS Tool Documentation.md

 The filtration feature enables users to refine the data displayed in all ELISA-MS tools, from the Coverage Table to the PI vs Mw plot, based on their HCPs' expression levels (parts per million (ppm) expression values).
 This functionality is critical for identifying the most relevant proteins in a sample.

-- <b>Raw Number of HCPs:<b> Users can filter the data to show only the highest-expressing HCPs in a sample.
+- <b>Raw Number of HCPs:</b> Users can filter the data to show only the highest-expressing HCPs in a sample.
 For example, if you set a filter to show the top 100 HCPs, the tool will only show the ones with the highest expression levels.
 This helps to narrow down the list to the most important proteins.

-- <b>Percentage-Based Filtering:<b>This option allows users to filter the data based on a percentage threshold, such as the top 25% of expressing HCPs.
+- <b>Percentage-Based Filtering:</b>This option allows users to filter the data based on a percentage threshold, such as the top 25% of expressing HCPs.
 This is useful for comparative studies, ensuring that only the most highly expressed proteins are considered.

-- <b>ppm-Based Filtering:<b> For more specific needs, users can filter proteins based solely on their ppm expression values.
+- <b>ppm-Based Filtering:</b> For more specific needs, users can filter proteins based solely on their ppm expression values.

 These filtration settings significantly impact the data visualizations and the content of the downloadable files, allowing users to focus on the most pertinent data.
 </p>